HTTP-RPC/Lima/README.md

 When both values are `false` (the default), the scroll view will automatically display scroll bars when needed, allowing the user to pan in both directions to see the content in its entirety.

-When `fitToWidth` is set to `true`, the scroll view will ensure that the width of its content matches the width of its adjusted content area, causing the content to wrap and scroll in the vertical direction only.
+When `fitToWidth` is `true`, the scroll view will ensure that the width of its content matches the width of its adjusted content area, causing the content to wrap and scroll in the vertical direction only.
 The vertical scroll bar will appear when necessary, and the horizontal scroll bar will never be shown.

 When `fitToHeight` is `true`, the scroll view will ensure that the height of its content matches the height of its adjusted content area, causing the content to wrap and scroll in the horizontal direction only.
 The horizontal scroll bar will appear when necessary, and the vertical scroll bar will never be shown.